Cyclic operads, Koszul complexes, and hairy graph complexes: Using symplectic and orthogonal vector spaces

 where $V ^{\otimes \bullet}$ denotes the $\kk \fb\op$-module $\n \mapsto V^{\otimes n}$, with (right) place permutation action of $\sym_n$.

-\begin{rem} There is clearly an ambiguity in the notation for $\kk\fb$-modules and their associated Schur functors.
+\begin{rem} There is some ambiguity in the notation for $\kk\fb$-modules and their associated Schur functors.
 However, for a $\kk \fb$-module $M$, the type of an object on which $M(-)$ is evaluated determines the meaning. \end{rem}

 For usage later, we introduce the following

 \begin{nota} For $M$ a $\kk \fb$-module and $n \in \nat$, write $M_n (V)$ for the direct summand of the Schur functor $M(V)$ given by $V^{\otimes n}\otimes_{\kk \sym_n} M(\n)$.
 (This is the homogeneous component of $M(V)$ of polynomial degree $n$.) \end{nota}